manishkumarr1017/CTF-Writeups/darkCON/NO_Output/README.md

   exit(0);
 }
 ```
-Similarly above it asks for the index and deletes the chunk.
+Similarly above it asks for the index and frees the chunk.
 So we have UAF vulnerability (use after free).

-As the tcache of the libc is enabled we can use this to get the arbitary write previlege.
+As the libc has tcache we can use this to get the arbitary write previlege.

 So for getting arbitary write previlege we will be using tcache poisoning attack.

 ## The attack vector is:

 - Use the tcache poisoning attack for overwriting ```exit() to point init()``` and ```__stack_chk_fail() to leave;ret```
-- Then use the overflow present in init to perform ret2dlresolve attack to get the shell.
+- Then use the overflow present in ```init()``` to perform ret2dlresolve attack to get the shell.
-- Here in my [exploit](./exploit.py) I have manually exploited without using inbuilt pwntools ret2dlresolve
+- Here in my [exploit](./exploit.py) I have manually exploited without using inbuil ret2dlresolve present in pwntools.
-- I resolved free to get the system.
+- I resolved ```free``` to  ```system```.
-- Atlast used free("/bin/sh") for getting the shell
+- Atlast used free("/bin/sh") for getting the shell.